cfrieberg/readme/README.md

 ---

 ### 🌱 **Currently Learning**
+- Building on my foundational Linux knowledge, including system administration, shell scripting, and further expanding my skills with Terraform and Docker.
 - Expanding my knowledge in **cloud engineering**, focusing on **AWS** and **Azure** certifications.
 - Exploring advanced topics in **automation** and **infrastructure as code (IaC)**.
 ---

 ### 📫 **Connect with Me!**